 Micro habits (and how to establish them)

 We often think that meaningful change comes from deciding on (and then smartly defining) big goals.
 But the science shows that what we really need is a system of small habits that over time compound to drive us forward.
-Because when we get our system of habits down, the goals take care of themselves.

 The problem with goals

 In this highly-practical and instantly useful session, we'll dive into the enlightening world of habit formation, recognising how to get the right systems in place, so that the goals take care of themselves.

 We can think of habits as routines, or rituals, that get performed regularly.
 If goals (which we can often get bogged down in) are the results we've decided we want to achieve, our system of habits are what will get us there.
 When we meaningful making the link in our minds between goals and habits, we set us up for measurable success — whether we're trying to get fitter, or get promoted.